You will Notice That Hedgehog Are Cute. But, Are They Always Like That?

 – Firmly say “NO” when the bite happens – hedgehogs do not like loud noises.

 – Push your fingers against the hedgehog’s mouth as he bites rather than pulling your fingers away.
 They find this uncomfortable, but it will not hurt them.

-If you do find your hedgehog biting, be sure to train him consistently with the methods described above.
-It may take some time, but you can definitely have a safe, pain-free experience with your hedgehog!
+Consistency matters, so be sure to train it and do it with the methods described above.
+It may take some time, but you can definitely have a safe, pain-free experience with your hedgehog.